pjbiggs/Massey203311/Week9/Week9.md

 #### Heatmaps

 I talked about abundance of reads in the Week 9 lectures.
 A convenient way to view the abundance of the different taxa is with a heatmap (such as at <https://r-graph-gallery.com/heatmap>).
-Hopefully you are slightly familiar with these from the other Portfolio analyses that you have performed by now.
+Hopefully you are familiar with these from the other Portfolio analyses that you have performed by now.

 To draw a very basic heatmap, we use the `pheatmap()` command from the `pheatmap` package.